NRVS-Labs/brain-art-lite/README.md

 An exploration into pairing Creative Neural Networks with actual neural networks in the human brain using interpreted brain activity

+You can access our web - based demo at https://brain-art-cppn-nostream.streamlit.app/
 # Instructions (for development)
 To be added ...
 ## Roadmap